Business owners in Texas must render business personal property (BPP).

 You own a small manufacturing company.
 Your assessed value for BPP has been approximately $100,000 for the past five years.
-The lowest possible number you could render is $1 million.
+The lowest possible number you could render business personal property is $1 million.
 If you don’t render, your annual BPP property taxes are $3,300 ($100,000 times 3%; plus a 10% penalty for not rendering).
 If you do render, your initial BPP assessed value will likely be $1 million.
 You can appeal using unequal appraisal, a relatively new approach.
-Further, if you render this year for $1 million, it is likely the appraisal district will set your initial assessed value in future years at $1 million or higher.
+Further, if you render business personal property this year for $1 million, it is likely the appraisal district will set your initial assessed value in future years at $1 million or higher.
 Based upon an assessed value for your BPP of $1 million, your BPP taxes would be $30,000 ($1 million times 3%).

 Consider another example:

 You operate a one-person consulting firm.
 Your BPP includes a 10-year-old desk, two five-year-old-file cabinets, a two-year-old computer and a four-year-old printer.
 The total market value of these assets is perhaps $1,000.
 Your assessed value last year was $1,000.
 If you render business personal property, you follow the law and avoid the 10% penalty ($3 based on 10% of $30).

 Clients often struggle when trying to decide whether or not to render business personal property.
 In practice, a number of property owners choose not to render either because rendering would sharply increase their property taxes or because the penalty for not rendering seems insignificant compared to the hassle of rendering.

 - The law in Texas states that owners of business personal property (BPP) used for the production of income must render.

 - The penalties for not rendering include paying a 10% penalty and the burden of proof shifts from the appraisal district to the owner at the Appraisal Review Board (ARB) hearing.